skintigh/defcon27_badge_sdr/README.md

  > make
  > sudo make install

-Then downlaod and run these files.
+Then downlaod and run this repo.

 Files in this Repo
 ------------------